International Student Services

 - Ensure your passport is always valid.

 - You must have appropriate health insurance for the entire length of your program.
-This is required by Goodwin College.
+This is required by Goodwin University.
 You can find more information on PSI Health Insurance here.

 - ou have to file a federal income tax form every year you are in the United States, even if you did not work.